Yorktown-class aircraft carrier: Operational history

 All three ships of the class saw action during the Battle of Midway (4–7 June 1942), Enterprise and Yorktown aircraft were responsible for sinking all four Japanese carriers engaged in the battle, while Hornet assisted in the sinking of one heavy cruiser and severely damaging another.
 All three carriers suffered severe losses among their air groups, most notably Hornets Torpedo Squadron 8, which lost 15 aircraft with only a single surviving airman.
 Yorktown was damaged by aerial bombs and torpedoes and abandoned on 4 June.
-Later re-manned by repair crews, the ship was spotted and torpedoed by a Japanese submarine and eventually sank on 7 June 1942.
+Later remanned by repair crews, the ship was spotted and torpedoed by a Japanese submarine and eventually sank on 7 June 1942.

 Enterprise was assigned to the invasion of Guadalcanal and participated in preliminary strikes on the island.
-She suffered moderate damage during the Battle of the Eastern Solomons but was repaired in time to join Hornet in the Battle of the Santa Cruz Islands.
+She suffered moderate damage during the Battle of the Eastern Solomons, but she was repaired in time to join Hornet in the Battle of the Santa Cruz Islands.
 Hornet was severely damaged during the latter engagement and had to be abandoned.
 Attempts to scuttle the ship by her escorts failed, and she was left adrift before finally being sunk by Japanese destroyers on 27 October 1942.
 Enterprise was again damaged during the battle, but was repaired enough to deliver her air group to Guadalcanal, where it participated in the Naval Battle of Guadalcanal.
 Enterprise aircraft assisted in finishing off the heavily damaged battleship and were instrumental in destroying the Japanese transport fleet, thereby ending Japan's last serious attempt at reclaiming the island.

 After a lengthy overhaul and repair period at Bremerton, Washington, Enterprise joined the Central Pacific Fleet as part of the Fast Carrier Task Force.
 She participated in every major invasion of the Central Pacific campaign, including the Battle of the Philippine Sea and the Battle of Leyte Gulf.
 Her air groups contributed to the development of carrier night operations, executing a night air raid on Truk Lagoon and operating as a specialized night air group towards the end of the war.

-Enterprise was finally put out of action on 14 May 1945 when she was struck in the forward elevator by a kamikaze aircraft flown by Japanese pilot Lt.
+Enterprise was finally put out of action on 14 May 1945, when she was struck in the forward elevator by a kamikaze aircraft flown by Japanese pilot Lt.
 Shunsuke Tomiyasu, which destroyed the elevator and severely damaged her hangar deck.
-She was still out of action on V-J Day but was subsequently fitted out for Operation Magic Carpet, ferrying over 10,000 veterans home from Europe.
+She was still out of action on V-J Day, but was subsequently fitted out for Operation Magic Carpet, ferrying over 10,000 veterans home from Europe.